 What is the problem with ULIP?

 Mortality charges also increase with age since the chances of death increase with age.
 That also explains why term insurance premium increases with age.
-Therefore, if you have purchased a ULIP, an increasing percentage of your premium goes to meet mortality charges (as your grow older).
+Therefore, if you have purchased a ULIP, an increasing percentage of your premium goes to meet mortality charges (as you grow older).
 And less goes towards investments.

 Insurance companies set off mortality charges by regularly liquidating some of the units from your fund corpus.
-The greater the mortality charge, more the number of units that need to be redeemed (everything else being same).
+The greater the mortality charge, the more the number of units that need to be redeemed (everything else being the same).